Exploring Natural Language-Based Strategies for Efficient Number Learning in Children through Reinforcement Learning: Methodology

 In our experimental setup, we provide our agent with two distinct types of language instructions to guide its decision.
-The first type, known as policy based instructions, provides explicit directives on what actions the agent could take to accomplish the task at hand.
+The first type, known as action based instructions, provides explicit directives on what actions the agent could take to accomplish the task at hand.
 These instructions essentially prescribe a strategy or policy that the agent can adhere to in order to navigate and solve the task efficiently.
 The second type of instructions, which we call state based instructions, offers descriptions of the current state of the environment to the agent.
 These descriptions convey the same information that the agent could otherwise gather by visually inspecting the environment.
+Any reinforcement learning (RL) task is fundamentally defined by three core components: the state, action, and reward, unlike the other components we don't provide reward-based language instructions because the environment is directly providing the reward to the agent, a linguistic description of the reward signal won't be valuable to solve the task.

 To understand how the environment operates, we will discuss some state transitions within our environment.
-The environment generates policy based instructions as shown in Figure [\ref{policyBased}].
+The environment generates action based instructions as shown in Figure [\ref{policyBased}].
 At the onset of each episode, the RL agent is provided with an initial image and an accompanying instruction.
 This instruction informs the agent of the displayed number and the action it should take to initiate solving the task.
 A proficiently trained agent will utilize both the visual information and the instruction to identify and pick up the hundredth block, transitioning to the subsequent state depicted in the second image of Figure [\ref{policyBased}].
 However, it is not mandatory for the agent to strictly adhere to the actions suggested by the instruction.
 The detailed instructions provided to the agent are displayed in Figure[\ref{policyBased}].